forfudan/MojoMiji/src/docs/advanced/ownership.md

 :::

-The governor then, according to the new rules, examineed his plan again.
+The governor then, according to the new rules, examined his plan again.
 All workers are planned to leave the island as soon as possible.

 He restarted the project.
 This time, everything works well.
-After 12 months, the enclopedia is finished!
+After 12 months, the enclosed is finished!

-## From social model to Mojo's ownership
+## From metaphor to Mojo's ownership

 Then we can come back to Mojo and see how the social model applies in Mojo.
-You can do the following mapping of the terminnologies:
+You can do the following mapping of the terminologies:

 - Worker: a variable (name).
 - Notebook: a block of space on memory, a value.
-- Location of notebook: The address of the corresponding meomeory (byte).
+- Location of notebook: The address of the corresponding memory (byte).
 - Read notebook: Read the data at the address.
 - Write notebook: Change the data at the address.
 - Leave the island: Lifetime ends.
 Be destroyed.
 - Assign notebook: Allocate memory.
 - Return notebook: Free memory.
 The value is destroyed.

-Then, the rule of planning can be translated into the langauge ownership model in safe Mojo as follows:
+Then, the rule of planning can be translated into the language ownership model in safe Mojo as follows:

 ::: tip Rules of ownership